-- Understanding the primary education system (Dari) (Pashto).
+- Understanding the primary & secondary English education system (Available in Dari and Pashto).

 Take into account that parents may not be able to speak, read or write in English; make sure that all communications are either written in clear simple English, or preferably translated into their home language where possible.
 If available, arrange for a professional, independent interpreter to assist in the admissions meeting, ensure that they understand the family’s context, including being mindful of the local context in Afghanistan.
 Another option could be to find a member of school staff who shares their language, or contact local refugee support organisations.
 If the new pupil is an unaccompanied child, invite the ‘designated teacher’ for looked-after children to the admissions meeting and fully involve them in any subsequent meetings.

 Aim to establish an ethos of trust and partnership from this first meeting.
 Make an effort to pronounce names correctly.
 Explain why questions are being asked, as many parents of asylum seeking or refugee pupils may have prior experience of interrogation by officials.
 Overall, it is important that the school is approachable and welcoming, especially reception staff in the school office and that the questions, views and concerns of the parents are taken seriously and treated with respect.

 Further advice and guidance (including flyers in 17 other languages) is available on the Parental Involvement page.